preesm/preesm.github.io/_docs/06-devdoc.md

 Preesm integration tests check the termination status of workflows.
 The mini-framework takes as input a Preesm project, a workflow and a scenario, then returns a boolean telling of the workflow terminated successfully without errors.
 No test is done on the result of the execution of the workflow.
 [JUnit parameterized tests](https://github.com/junit-team/junit4/wiki/Parameterized-tests) helps running tests in bulk.

 1. [Run the version of Preesm from your workspace](/docs/buildpreesm#execution-of-preesm);
 2. In Preesm, create a new Preesm project with a name that represents what you are testing.
-Make sure the name does not conflict with projects already present in the **resources** folder of the **org.preesm.tests.integration**;
+Make sure the name does not conflict with projects already present in the **resources** folder of the **org.preesm.integration.tests**;
 3. In this new project, add whatever is required to run the workflow(s) with the task you want to test.
 If your task does not require an application or an architecture, feel free to skip them.
 Since the generated code will not be executed, providing the source code for the actors can also be skipped.
 4. Make sure the workflow(s) terminates properly, then copy the project:
 [![](/assets/docs/06-devdoc/tests-add-copyproject.png)](/assets/docs/06-devdoc/tests-add-copyproject.png)
-5. Paste the project in the **resources** folder of the **org.preesm.tests.integration** plug-in.
+5. Paste the project in the **resources** folder of the **org.preesm.integration.tests** plug-in.
-6. Add a Unit test in the Eclipse plugin **org.preesm.tests.integration** that calls `WorkflowRunner.runWorkFlow` with proper project name, workflow and scenario, and use `Assert.assertTrue` on the result (or false of you want to make sure the workflow fails).
+6. Add a Unit test in the Eclipse plugin **org.preesm.integration.tests** that calls `WorkflowRunner.runWorkFlow` with proper project name, workflow and scenario, and use `Assert.assertTrue` on the result (or false of you want to make sure the workflow fails).
 Check other existing tests, for instance `TutorialsTest`, to get an idea of how to write bulk tests.

 #### Adding UI Tests with RCPTT